 - Your insurance plan must provide coverage for both in-patient and out-patient medical care in the Philadelphia area, including routine office visits, specialist office visits, diagnostic testing, imaging and physical therapy.
 A policy that provides only emergency or urgent medical care in this area does not meet this requirement.*

 Student Health Service is located on campus and committed to partnering with you to treat illnesses and injuries, promote wellness, and provide you with health education and information.
 All full-time status students, as well as exchange students pay a Clinical Fee as part of tuition, which allows full access to our health services.
+This fee is also charged to students enrolled in PSIP regardless of status.
+The clinical fee for academic year 2019-2020 is $304 per semester.
 A full list of our services can be found here.
-The 2015-2016 Clinical Fee is $514 ($257 per term), and is billed directly to the student's bursar account.
-Back To Top

-- You will need to have a PennKey and password to access the insurance selection system.
+- You will need to have a PennKey and password to access the Penn Insurance Portal.
 The PennKey is your link to most of the electronic resources that you will need while here on campus.
 If you are a first year student, contact your school to find out how to obtain a PennKey (or visit the PennKey web site.)

-- IMPORTANT: If you receive a message stating that "The information you have provided does not match our database", in most cases this is because we have not yet received your registration information from the University.
+- IMPORTANT: If you receive a message stating that you don't have access to this site in most cases this is because we have not yet received your registration information from the University.
 Please try back in few days.
-If the problem persists passed the first week of July, please contact us at 215 746 3535 option #3 or email us at firstname.lastname@example.org.
+If the problem persists passed a week, please contact the student Insurance Office at 215 746 3535 or email us at firstname.lastname@example.org.

 Please obtain a copy of your plan's benefits and review them to ensure your plan meets these criteria.
 Please note that all waiver requests must be approved by the University.
 The University audits waiver requests and may contact your insurance company to verify your plan meets the University's insurance criteria.
 Alternate insurance plans found to not meet these criteria will not be approved.